-Watching them (their thin legs snug inside skinny jeans and as their “vintage” tees draped loosely over their hollow chests) I realized that they never seem to eat anything.
+Watching them I realized that they never seem to eat anything.
 Instead, they primp.
-They comb their hair until every strand sits perfectly and file their nails with pink emery boards, careful with every motion.
-Last year around Homecoming they began to suck on rainbow Tootsie Pops, dozens of them bought from some gay pride website.
-Principle Gamble banned the things after Mrs. Theroux (our timid, mouse-like Geometry teacher, known for her terrible pre-test inspirational quotes- the most cringe-worthy I can recall being “Once you choose hope, anything is possible!” by Christopher Reeve) asked what flavor they were.
+With their thin legs snug inside skinny jeans and with their “vintage” Scooby-Doo, Led Zeppelin and Garfield and Friends t-shirts hanging loose over their hollow chests, they comb their hair until every strand sits perfect and file their nails with pink emery boards.
+Last year, around Homecoming, they began to suck on rainbow Tootsie Pops, dozens of them bought from some gay pride website.
+Principle Gamble banned the things after Mrs. Theroux (our timid, mouse-like Geometry teacher, known best for her terrible pre-test inspirational quotes- the most cringe-worthy I can recall being “Once you choose hope, anything is possible!” by Christopher Reeve) asked what flavor they were.

-I looked ahead; Pen and June were still in line, all of us standing before the cafeteria’s peeling Charlie Brown food pyramid mural, waiting to be served spaghetti and green peas.
+Pen and June were ahead of me in line, all of us standing before the cafeteria’s peeling Charlie Brown food pyramid mural, waiting to be served spaghetti and green peas.
 Joseph’s laughter (a shrill, feminine squeal) drowned in a sea of two-hundred other teenage noisemakers and one familiar, high-pitched squawk.
 Pen was in a mood.

 “This sucks!”
-She was complaining about Mrs. Mamaril, an act that seems as much a part of her lunch break routine as griping about the lack of strawberry milk or recounting the previous day’s choir practice.
+She was complaining about Mrs. Mamaril again, an act that seems as much a part of her lunch break routine as griping about the lack of strawberry milk or recounting the previous day’s choir practice.
 “I mean holy crap!
 Now she thinks she’s a English teacher!”